 20) Park your Car outside Amsterdam [+ Camper van Parking Spots]

 On the highway that leads to Amsterdam, watch out for “P+R” signs because this is where you need to park your car.
 Look for P+R Zeeburg, P+R Sloterdijk, P+R ArenA or P+R Olympish Stadion.
-Parking in P+R spots is usually 1 euro per day and from here you can easily take public transport to the centre of the city.
+Parking in P+R spots is usually 1 euro per day and from here you can easily take public transport to the center of the city.

-If you’re arriving in Amsterdam on your camper van, then you will be happy to know that there are a bunch of places that are in Amsterdam but a bit outside the city centre where you can stay.
+If you’re arriving in Amsterdam on your camper van, then you will be happy to know that there are a bunch of places that are in Amsterdam but a bit outside the city center where you can stay.

 We stayed in Gasper Camping where we parked our campervan next to a river.
 It is a massive camping and parking area, which is peaceful at night.
-Gasper camping also has an in house restaurant, bar, super market, snack vending machine, amazing toilets and showers.
+Gasper camping also has an in-house restaurant, bar, supermarket, snack vending machine, amazing toilets, and showers.

 21) Don’t Get Stuck at the Centre.
 Also, Don’t Miss Noord

 Spend a few days in the city’s hipster neighborhood – Amsterdam-Noord and get lost in NDSM.
 Noord is across the IJ River and is very different as compared to the rest of Amsterdam in every way.
-I make sure I visit Noord ever single time I’m in Amsterdam and drink a beer (or more) in Pllek.
+I make sure I visit Noord every single time I’m in Amsterdam and drink a beer (or more) in Pllek.

 22) You will probably get lost

 Prepare to get lost because in the beginning, most of the canals in Amsterdam will look similar and you will think you’re walking in circles.
 Some streets are so narrow that it is very easy to miss a turn.
-Moreover, if you rent a bike, the traffic can be confusing because there are trams, buses, cars and pedestrians on the road.
+Moreover, if you rent a bike, the traffic can be confusing because there are trams, buses, cars, and pedestrians on the road.

 I am not sure about you but I really enjoy getting lost in new places.
 However, it is not so much fun when you get lost right before you need to catch a train (or bus in my case) to get out of Amsterdam.
 Download an offline version of Amsterdam’s map on Google maps or Maps me, so that you can be aware of where you are.

-It is funny how I get lost everyone.
-Even with Google Maps, I would sometimes get confused about which direction of the tram I needed to get on to in order to reach my destination in Amsterdam.
+It is funny how I get lost in everyone.
+Even with Google Maps, I would sometimes get confused about which direction of the tram I needed to get on in order to reach my destination in Amsterdam.
 But hey, that’s fun.